ivanzapatarivera/Alteryx/README.md

 ## Installation

+After installing Alteryx Designer is completed, is important that you clone this repository.
+The preferred method is using your favorite CLI/terminal and entering the following:

+    git clone git@github.com:ivanzapatarivera/Alteryx.git

-After installing Alteryx Designer is completed, is important that you download the capstone_one.xlsx worksheet and place it on the same folder where this repository has been cloned.
+Make sure the following file is downloaded, capstone_one.xlsx worksheet and it's placed inside the same folder where this repository has been cloned.

 To open the workflow, you need to do so by opening the file titled hw4_ZapataRivera.yxwg.
 This will allow you to open the following workflows: